Web Payments SDK Overview

-Automatic localization.
-The SDK determines the locale of the buyer's browser automatically.
+Automatic localization - The SDK determines the locale of the buyer's browser automatically.
 However, your application can override localization by setting a configuration option.
 To set the locale with your application, use the setLocale() method and pass the locale for when the application creates a new Payments object instance.
 The Web Payments SDK supports the following languages:

 The Web Payments SDK produces payment tokens from any of the methods listed in Explore payment methods.

 The payment tokens produced by these payment methods share a common format and are all accepted by the Payments API as